Educators must respect other cultures

 While establishing English as the country’s official language does not ban people from using other languages, it discourages them from doing so.

 Furthermore, foreign language skills are important in order to be competitive in the international market.
-With colleges and businesses putting more emphasis on becoming multilingual, having an official language of the United States is going in the wrong
+With colleges and businesses putting more emphasis on becoming multilingual, having an official language of the United States is going in the wrong direction.

 The United States is a melting pot of language and culture.
 People should foster this diversity and promote the learning and use of multiple languages.